Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Natural diffeomorphisms for cotangent and anticotangent bundles

-The claim is that there is a (canonical, up to signs) isomorphism of these double vector bundles.
-A quick way of seeing that is by using local coordinates (see~\cite{tv:graded}).
+which will be the desired diffeomorphism.
 Denote local coordinates on $M$ by $x^a$ and in the fibers of $E$ and $E^*$ by $u^i$ and $u_i$, respectively.
-Let us assume that the pairing is given by the invariant form $\langle u, u^*\rangle =u^iu_i$.
+We assume that the pairing between $E$ and $E^*$ is given by the invariant form $\langle u, u^*\rangle =u^iu_i$.
 (We view $u^i$ as left coordinates and $u_i$ as right coordinates in the dual frames.
 The distinction between `left' and `right' is important in the super case.)
-The corresponding conjugate momenta in $T^*E$ and $T^*(E^*)$ can be denoted by $p_a,p_i$ and $p_a,p^i$ (though we use the same symbol $p_a$, it initially stands for objects on different manifolds).
+The corresponding conjugate momenta in $T^*E$ and $T^*(E^*)$ will be denoted by $p_a,p_i$ and $p_a,p^i$.
+(Note the same notation $p_a$ for coordinates on different manifolds.)
 We have transformation laws for $u^i$ and $u_i$ as $u^i=u^{i'}T_{i'}{}^i$ and $u_i=T_{i}{}^{i'}u_{i'}$ with reciprocal matrices $T_{i'}{}^i$ and $T_{i}{}^{i'}$.
-Note that the conjugate momenta transform as the partial derivatives in the respective coordinates.
+Recall that the conjugate momenta transform as the partial derivatives in the respective coordinates.
 From here we have the transformation law for $p_i$, $p_i=T_{i}{}^{i'}p_{i'}$, which is the same as for $u_i$.
-This makes possible to define invariantly the horizontal projection $T^*E\to E^*$ in~\eqref{eq.cotane} by setting $u_i=p_i$ and dropping $u^i$.
-Now, on every cotangent bundle there is the canonical $1$-form, known as the `Liouville $1$-form' or `action $1$-form' [it is the differential of `action' on a Lagrangian submanifold].
-On $T^*E$ we have
+Define $\kappa\co T^*E\to T^*E^*$ by the formulas